amritrai5757/Movie-Trail/README.md

 https://user-images.githubusercontent.com/86003701/138392061-a259cfed-3074-4922-96ba-339ed7339d4e.mp4

-A website built with React as client & deployed on firebase that helps in picking the perfect movie to watch by showing them in different categories.
+A website built with React as client that helps in picking the perfect movie to watch by showing them in different categories.

 Used api endpoints provided by tmdb server for fetching the data from tmdb database.